 - Concerning environmental conservation, a paperless office significantly reduces tree falling which has been established to be the main contributor to climate change.

 While the idea of a paperless office seems highly beneficial, it may be impossible for an organisation to create a 100% paperless office as some documents such as contracts and legal documents which are needed in their hard copy forms.
-However, an office can go paperless by scanning most of the other materials such as invoices, receipts, bills, business cards etc. and storing them digitally.
+However, an office can go paperless by scanning most of the other materials such as invoices, receipts, billing your client, business cards etc. and storing them digitally.
 It is possible to reduce paper usage in an office with the help of modern technology by implementing the following tips.

 Tips for Creating a Paperless Office